 Enter the text you want to match in the field next to the button.
 The tool selects matched objects as you type, as long as they are in the same subtree.
-Click the to repeat the select with the same criterion.
+Click the $\frac{1}{2}$ button to repeat the select with the same criterion.

-To select multiple objects, enter the text you want to match in the field next to the to button, then click the adjacent button.
+To select multiple objects, enter the text you want to match in the field next to the two button, then click the adjacent button.
 From the drop-down menu, choose: